uivlis/conditional-tokens/source/pm-js-usage.md

 )
 ```

-For reference, all contract instances, will have the contract functions (both read and write operations) you can check which ones directly in the [contract source](https://github.com/gnosis/pm-contracts/blob/v1.1.0/contracts/Markets/StandardMarket.sol).
+For reference, all contract instances, will have the contract functions (for both read and write operations) you can check which ones in the [contract source](https://github.com/gnosis/pm-contracts/blob/v1.1.0/contracts/Markets/StandardMarket.sol).
 There are also more advanced functions that we will explain later (e.g buy and sell shares).

-Now we have the market and the event contract instances, we can perform all buy and sell mechanisms.
+Now we have the market and the event contract instances, so we can perform all buy and sell mechanisms.
 Basically there are two ways of interacting with the prediction market outcome tokens:
 1. Buying all outcome tokens for later on use it with a custom market maker (your own automated market maker, an exchange, etc)
 2. Through the market contract and it's automated market maker (LMSR)

 ## Buy all outcomes
-Buying all outcomes means exchange 1 collateral token (let's say WETH) to 1 Outcome token of each (Outcome Token YES, Outcome Token No for example).
+Buying all outcomes means exchanging 1 collateral token (let's say WETH) for 1 of each Outcome token (Outcome Token YES, Outcome Token No for example).
 With this exchange of tokens you can always go back and exchange those again to collateral token if you use the function Sell All outcomes.

 For all prediction markets we use ERC20 tokens, and because of this, all contract interaction needs to have an explicit approval of the tokens over the contract before you can actually buy/sell.